tallpants/vtu-os-lab-programs/README.md

 All of the VTU OS lab problems with solutions and instructions and how to run it.

-Hopefully it'll help some poor soul who needs it the way I did.
+Hopefully it'll help some someone who needs it the way I did.

 ## Shell Programs